octopus-network/omnity-docs/docs/evm.md

 * For transfering runes back to bitcoin network, put the function_hash from the **redeemToken** output as a parameter into generate_ticket from your dapp, after a series of verifications for the redemption action, the original runes tokens will be released from the generated btc account corresponding to the sender's address to the receiver's account if the target chain is the bitcoin network.

-* For transferring runes from the Bitcoin network to an evm compatible layer 2 network, after receiving 4 confirmations on the Bitcoin network, the ticket will be fetched from the target chain, and **mintRunes**  will be called to mint the tokens to the receiver.
+* For transferring runes from the Bitcoin network to an evm compatible layer 2 network, after receiving 4 confirmations on the Bitcoin network, the ticket will be fetched from the target chain, which will use its chain key to sign the transaction to its port contract, and **mintRunes**  will be called to mint the tokens to the receiver.

 * For transferring runes between evm compatible layer 2 networks, after receiving confirmation from 2 out of 3 RPCs (a workaround for light client verification), the function_hash from the **transportToken** output should be passed as a parameter into generate_ticket on the source chain.
 The ticket will then be fetched on the target chain, which will use its chain key to sign the transaction to its port contract.